 - Underwrite the cost of creating and updating educational materials and presentations in relation to these

 - Underwrite the cost of marketing materials dedicated to reaching more teachers and schools with

 The Michigan State University Opera Theater of Lansing, MI is an ensemble of

 the Michigan State University College of Music, designed to provide vocal music students with high−level educational

-support, marketing, and their outreach program for their two production’s: Humperdinck’s children’s classic Hansel and Gretel
+support, marketing, and their outreach program for their three production’s: Die Fledermaus in the fall and

 The Old Town Playhouse Children's Theater

 in Traverse City, Michigan, is a volunteer based organization promoting quality community theatre experiences for